botpress/documentation-v12/docs/conversation-studio/tutorials/managing/acting-proactively.md

 You can intercept a proactive trigger to send custom content.
 This could be used to send reminders, display a welcome message or ask for feedback.

-- Make sure that you've sent an event from your webpage.
-See the examples above.
+- Make sure that you've sent an event from your webpage (see the examples above).
 - Use this in your `before_incoming_middleware` hook:

 ```js